g4stlyx/arcade_games_app/README.md

 TODO:
 * space_invaders:
-    * storing high scores on file and loading when game is started
     * better images/sound effects
     * maybe leaving values of #enemies, enemy_speed etc. to the user. (config file)
 * snake